samuelco1997/Portfolio/Predicting Graduation Rates with Regression-type ML Models/README.md

 If downloaded directly, no change in directory is needed (there are relative paths).
 More information on IPEDS can be found at the National Center for Education Statistics website below.

+### Data
+Data can be found in the "Data" folder.
+The IPEDS dataset used here is from Kaggle, and detail performance, enrollment and graduation data of different universities throughout the United States.

 ### Sources
 Kaggle Data Set - https://www.kaggle.com/datasets/sumithbhongale/american-university-data-ipeds-dataset
 NCES IPEDS Information - https://nces.ed.gov/ipeds